JanaLasser/network_extraction/README.md

 * Number of cycles in the network: A cycle in a network is a closed path.
 Here we do NOT calculate all possible closed paths but calculate the size of the cycle basis of the network.
 A basis for cycles of a network is a minimal collection of cycles such that any cycle in the network can be written as a sum of cycles in the basis.
 Therefore the cycle basis of the olympic rings has size 9 (5 rings + 4 overlaps).

 ### TODO
-- sort NEAT's options in a comprehensible way
+- sort NET's options in a comprehensible way
 - refer to the methods paper as soon as it is in the ArXiv
 - implement an option to modify the node size in plots
 - specify how GeGUI selects the right files in a folder
-- add markdown example processings for binarize, neat and maybe also analyze including images
+- add markdown example processings for binarize, NET and maybe also analyze including images
 - maybe add screenshots to geguis description